aminrahimian/human-agent-mobility/README.md

 *Depending on the size of the dataset and parameters simulations, the user might require access to high-performance computing (HPC)*

 ## Collective search with social learning
-In our collective search model, agents collaborate to search for targets, which increases efficiency.
-More details are provided below.
-### Basic model
 Social learning in collective search was first proposed by Bhattacharya and Vicsek[^1] in 2014 and later investigated by Garg et al.[^2][^3].
 Based on their work, we modified the model to improve its clarity.
-#### Target distribution
+### Target distribution
 To generate a heterogeneous target distribution, we manipulated the initial spatial clustering of targets using a power-law distribution growth model.
 Additionally, we assume that targets do not regenerate after being collected by agents.
-#### Social learning range
+### Social learning range
 After collecting a target, the agent emits a social signal from the location where the target was collected to attract nearby agents.
 Other agents within a radius of $\rho$ can detect the signal, while those outside this region cannot.
 The parameter $\rho$ determines the strength of social learning.
-#### Varied $\mu$ search
+### Varied $\mu$ search
 Before detecting a target, agents perform a Lévy walk with $\mu = 3$ (exploration).
-After collecting a target, an agent changes $\mu$ from 3 to 1.1 (exploitation) and maintains this value until it moves out of the region of radius $R$ around the detected target without detecting new targets.
+After collecting a target, an agent changes $\mu$ from 1.1 (exploration) to 3 (exploitation) and maintains this value until it moves out of the region of radius $R$ around the detected target without detecting new targets.
+### Negative targets
+Agents not only share information about the location of resources but also communicate potential risks in the area.
+Based on this, we introduce a negative target, assuming a repulsive step length between agents receiving the social signal and the detected negative target.

 ## RL models for deterministic environment: